-Fortunately, unlike certain other species — Kardashians come to mind — geoducks have enough sense to know they’ve got no business appearing in public, so they simply bury themselves early on and stay there.
-While secreted deep in the sand, they extend their snout (also called the “siphon,” “neck” or “naughty bits”) up and squirt water out of it.
+Fortunately, unlike certain other species — Kardashians come to mind — geoducks have enough sense to know they have no business appearing in public, so they simply bury themselves early on and stay there.
+While secreted deep in the sand, they extend up their snout (also called the “siphon,” “neck” or “naughty bits”) and squirt water out of it.

 And they do it an awfully long time.
 In fact geoducks are both the largest and the longest-living burrowing clams in the world.
 Their century-long lifespan gives them time to really pack on the mass, with most eventually weighing in at two to three pounds, though some have been found up to 15 pounds.